 Sometimes it is not easy to get an adequate intake of water when you are busy during a shift.
 For the travel nurse that finds it difficult to increase water intake during the day, the use of a large water bottle or tumbler is helpful.

 Another helpful way to increase water intake is to prepare infused water.
-Healthy weekly meal planning should include preparation of slices of lemon, cucumber, grapefruit, or your fruit of choice to add to your water.
+Healthy weekly meal planning should include the preparation of slices of lemon, cucumber, grapefruit, or your fruit of choice to add to your water.

 7. Eating Out

 Travel nurses won’t eat only home-prepared meals.
-For the times when the nurse must dine at work or goes out to eat, there are healthy eating options to follow.
+For the times when the nurse must dine at work or go out to eat, there are healthy eating options to follow.
 The American Heart Association provides plenty of resources on finding restaurants that provide “dietician-approved” menu items, learning to decipher a menu, and ordering a healthy meal.